creativenucleus/misterfpga-neon68k-unpacker/README.md

 - This tool has only been lightly tested.
 I believe it's not dangerous to use [caveat emptor], but it may fail without a clear error message.
 - I've only tested on Windows.
 One of Go's strengths is cross-platform compilation, and I'm relying on that to build the other versions.
 - I would appreciate any feedback to confirm that it works well, and welcome issue reports for suspected bugs via GitHub.
+- Please follow instructions on the Neon68K website for everything to do with the X68000 and MiSTerFPGA.
+This tool is not affiliated with them, and support for anything outside unpacking will not be provided.

 ## Usage